NUS-HPC-AI-Lab/oh-my-server/docs/vm_software.md

 ## OpenMPI

 OpenMPI lets you spawn mutltiple processes simultaneously for distributed job.
 As my VM has too few cores to make OpenMPI effective.
 I didn't not install it.

+## Node.js

+If you are a web developer, then most likely you will need Node.js for your frontend and backend devepment.
+To install Node.js on the server, you can download the binary files from the [Node.js website](https://nodejs.org/en/download/) with [instructions](https://github.com/nodejs/help/wiki/Installation).

+## Go

+To install Go, you can also download the binary directly at [Go Installation](https://golang.org/doc/install).

 ## Useful Plug-ins